abapGit/abapGit/docs/ref-exits.md

 ### WALL_MESSAGE_LIST

-Can be used to add a message at list level
+Can be used to add a message at list level (repository overview, see [#4653](https://github.com/abapGit/abapGit/issues/4653)).

 ### WALL_MESSAGE_REPO

-Can be used to add a message at repo level
+Can be used to add a message at repo level (repository view, see [#4653](https://github.com/abapGit/abapGit/issues/4653)).

+### ON_EVENT

+This exit allows you to extend abapGit with new features that are not suitable for abapGit itself.
+For example, you can link to a new page from a wall message.
+Another use case is redirecting menu items to a custom page rather than standard abapGit, for example using a company-specific solution to replace "Advanced > Run Code Inspector" (see [#4722](https://github.com/abapGit/abapGit/issues/4722)).